 If you believe you have not been adequately provided for in Will, please telephone our office to make an appointment to discuss your options.
 Our first 30 minute consultation is free.

-You can speak with our solicitors Hamish Williams or Jacinta Watkins, who wrote this article and who have been looking after our Estate and Probate matters for a couple of years now.
+You can speak with our Estate solicitor Hamish Williams who wrote this article and who have been looking after our Estate and Probate matters for a couple of years now.